 A properly skilled health informatics workforce is the foundation of safe, effective healthcare.

-CHIA has been developed by the Health Informatics Society of Australia (HISA), the Health Information Management Association of Australia (HIMAA), and the Australasian College of Health Informatics (ACHI) to address the lack of formal recognition of health informatics knowledge and skills in Australia.
+CHIA has been developed by the Health Informatics Society of Australia (HISA), the Australasian College of Health Informatics (ACHI), and the Health Information Management Association of Australia (HIMAA) to address the lack of formal recognition of health informatics knowledge and skills in Australia.

-CHIA was developed in line with global initiatives and competency standards by COACH, Canada’s health informatics association, the American Medical Informatics Association and the International Medical Informatics Association.
+CHIA was developed in line with global initiatives and competency standards by Digital Health Canada (previously COACH), Canada’s health informatics association, the American Medical Informatics Association and the International Medical Informatics Association.
 CHIA builds on previous work done on health informatics competencies by the (now defunct) Australian Health Informatics Education Council.

 The CHIA competency framework was developed by academic leaders in the health informatics field, following extensive research and comparative modelling of health and biomedical informatics competencies from across the globe.